Adamskoullos/ProDev/README.md

 The Chat component itself will take the traditional style of newest message at the bottom and auto scrolling the message window to always show the newest messages.
 The new message form to be located below the message window.
 The `date-fns` library will be used here to manipulate the `createdAt` property to present the message date in a more chat app manner.

+### Features and functionality to be excluded from the initial release:

+During planning there were many ideas that after consideration were pushed back to potential future releases due to time restrictions for the project, which include:

+* Admin/project Manager authentication and UI
+* User stats view showing performance metrics for analysis for events such as tasks completed, projects completed, bugs solved using charts to show data such as rolling 12 week, weekly averages, distribution curves of daily numbers etc
+* In-app chat notification for unread messages
+* More user-friendly interactive feedback when interacting with forms, instead of the standard Firebase and Email.js built in messages

 ## Styling

 There is a focus on creating a neutral look to the dashboard with subtle styling and an emphasis on using box shadows to create a layered look and feel.
 There is also a focus on using transitions and transforms to create subtle switches that provide a tactile experience (a kind of virtual mechanical switch).
 Also element transitions to be used to give a tactile and snappy experience when navigating the application.